xprism1/files2dat/README.md

 # files2dat

 ## Introduction
-Adds hashes from a folder with files to a datfile, with options for batch adding sub-entries (e.g. status="verified")
+Adds hashes of files in a folder to a datfile, with options for batch adding sub-entries (e.g. status="verified")

 ## Requirements:
 - Beautiful Soup 4